 In Determ, every mention is automatically sorted by sentiment and “thrown” into three categories: positive, neutral, or negative.
 Thanks to this feature, you can quickly analyze what people are saying about your competition.

 Can you see the dashes on the left side of the post?
 They indicate the post’s sentiment.

 Why do you need all of this?
 Among the most critical aspects of branded content is its distribution.
 Therefore, the content you create must be well-targeted.
 Determ gives you insight into everything that is essential for getting to know the distribution.
 You will identify what topics your competition covers, which case performs best, and where they share it.

 Step 6: Create new content!

 You’re ready to create new branded content!
 Please pay attention to all of the points mentioned here in order to get to know your target audience, competitors, and influencers.
 All you need now is a good idea.
 You’ve already got everything else.

 Branded content is quite a tricky issue.
 Promote a brand/product, but without advertising it at the same time.
 This is possible, but you have to remember a few of the most important aspects of branded content.
 It should…

 - be preceded by thorough research.

 Don’t have Determ yet?
-Sign up to find the most up-to-date information about your brand and competitors and prepare an outstanding branded content strategy.
+Book a call with our experts to understand how to find the most up-to-date information about your brand & competitors and prepare an outstanding branded content strategy.